Watch past educational presentations and see live events in real time

 Registration (exam) fee: $255 per fellow

 The ITE is a web-based examination consisting of 200 items.
 The exam is administrated to fellows at an onsite, secure testing location designated by the training program.
 The ITE is offered over a two-day window to allow programs to test all their fellows-in-training and provide necessary clinic coverage.
 FITs can be divided evenly amongst the two days or all FITs can take the exam on the same day.

 The total test session time is 7 hours and 55 minutes to complete the examination.
 There are 5 sections consisting of 40 items each with a 10-minute break after examinees complete test sections 1, 2 and 4; and a 30-minute break after examinees complete test section 3.
 There is an optional 15-minute tutorial at the start of the exam and a short satisfaction survey at the end of the examination.

 Fellows may take an abbreviated practice exam prior to the test date to familiarize themselves with the interface.
 The practice exam consists of a 15-minute tutorial and one 30-minute exam section with 12 questions.
-Access the practice exam >
+Practice using the NBME testing interface >

 Each program must designate a chief proctor(s) to oversee the administration of the exam.
 The chief proctor is responsible for the following: